twh9811/QuackersWebstore/docs/DesignDoc.md

 ### Enhancements

 There are three main enhancements for the project: Profile Pages, Strong Passwords, and Custom Duck Creation.
-Strong passwords is the simplest feature of the three.
+Strong passwords are the simplest feature of the three.
-It adds password management and increased security for user accounts on the store.
+They add password management and increased security for regusterded user accounts.
-During account creation, a user is forced to enter a password during account creation, it cannot be blank.
-Ontop of that it must meet a minimum of 8 characters and have at least one upper and lower case character, one number, and one special character.
+During account creation, a user is forced to enter a password, which is not blank, during account creation.
+On top of that it must meet a minimum of 8 characters and have at least one upper and lower case character, one number, and one special character.
 If a password does not meet these requirements, the account will not be created and feedback will be displayed to the user telling them the requirements.
 A user can also reset their